well, that didn’t take long…

 Never mind that plenty of children have been killed and maimed as collateral casualties with some regularity by US forces in various locations.

-Never mind that Trump himself was shrieking just a short while ago that if President Obama wished to bomb Syria he would absolutely need to get Congressional approval, and never mind that the very GOP voices which agreed with him then are now praising their new Fuhrer’s “decisiveness” for lobbing 60 or so missiles into Syria without any congressional consultation at all.
+Never mind that Trump himself was shrieking just a short while ago that if President Obama wished to bomb Syria he would absolutely need to get Congressional approval, and never mind that the very GOP voices which loudly agreed with him then, and actually withheld congressional approval, are now praising their new Führer’s “decisiveness” for lobbing 60 or so missiles into Syria without any congressional consultation at all.

 It was inevitable that Trump would start waving his dick around like this, though I did think it might take a little longer.
 But now I think about it some more, this is exactly what he could be relied upon to do given that the Russian election chicanery noose is starting to tighten.